toates19/Future-or-Fugazi/README.md

 # Future-or-Fugazi
-This talk examines how we have arrived where we are, and what we might reasonably be able to expect from technology in healthcare.
+This talk (**TechOates.pdf**) examines how we have arrived where we are, and what we might reasonably be able to expect from technology in healthcare, with a focus on promsies made about machine learning for non-imaging data.

 It owes a lot to other people's ideas.
 These sources and some of the referecnes are listed below:
 - Slide 3:	the Topol Review is [here](https://topol.hee.nhs.uk/)